leocity207/OGeoflow/documentation/source/cplusplus/geojson/geojson.rst

 String Conversion Utilities
 ----------------------------

-.. doxygenfunction:: GeoJSON::String_To_Type
+.. doxygenfunction:: O::GeoJSON::String_To_Type
-   :project: geojson:

-.. doxygenfunction:: GeoJSON::String_To_Key
+.. doxygenfunction:: O::GeoJSON::String_To_Key
-   :project: geojson:

 These inline functions translate string-based JSON members into the corresponding strongly typed enums for faster and safer parsing logic.